mattangebert/git-learning/README.md

 In the folder Exercise_03 there's an index file with a list in it.
-- Add and Change at least 1 Item (!)
-DON'T add/commit
+- Add and Change at least 1 Item :warning: DON'T add/commit
 - Stash your changes ``git stash``
 - Checkout the branch Exercise_03 ``git checkout Exercise_03``
 - Reapply your changes ``git stash pop``